AnthonyRaborn/ShortForm/README.md

 ![](README-Simulated%20Annealing%20example-1.png)<!-- -->

-It took a total of 2.28 minutes to run the SA example, and a total of 7.4 minutes to run all four together.
+It took a total of 3.38 mins to run the SA example, and a total of 7.62 mins to run all four together.